Always-Exploring-exe/CDC-Satellite-imagery-Multimodal-Repo/README.md

 This repository contains a **two-stage multimodal pipeline** for house price prediction:
 - **final_submission.csv contains final prediction price values on test_data for evaluation**
-- **For reproducibility one does not need all the extra csv files just running the notebooks labelled 01 , 02 ...04 in order 05 is optional explainability codebase , along with train_tabular.csv and test_tabular.csv please ensure 16gb of vram on gpu**
+- **For reproducibility one does not need all the extra csv  ( apart from train_tabular.csv and test_tabular.csv) just running the notebooks labelled 01 , 02 ...04 in order 05 is optional explainability codebase , along with train_tabular.csv and test_tabular.csv please ensure 16gb of vram on gpu**
 - **Tabular XGBoost baseline (Model 1)** on `train_tabular.csv` / `test_tabular.csv`
 - **Fusion CNN + MLP model (Model 2)** that combines NAIP satellite imagery with tabular features
 - **For Reproducibility Run 01 ,02 ...04 in order along with the test_tabular.csv and train_tabular.csv for easy reproducibility**